GeneZC/MiniMA/README.md

 - [Citation](#-citation)

 ## 🕰️ Updates

+[2024/1/3] [MT-Bench-ZH](./mt_bench_zh) is released to serve as a Chinese counterpart of multi-turn instruction-following evaluaion (e.g., MT-Bench).
+MT-Bench-ZH is essentially translated from MT-Bench by GPT-4 and further checked by human.
+On the MT-Bench-ZH, MiniChat-2-3B surpasses Qwen-Chat-1.8B and approximates Qwen-Chat-7B.
+And it indicates MiniChat-2-3B has a better bilingual ability than others (e.g., Phi-2, StableLM-Zephyr-3B, etc.).

 [2023/12/29] MiniMA-MoE is kicked off, aiming at upcycling MiniMA-2-3B to an MoE model.
 Following the [Pyramid-MoE](https://www.microsoft.com/en-us/research/blog/deepspeed-advancing-moe-inference-and-training-to-power-next-generation-ai-scale/) design, MiniMA-MoE has the bottom 25% MLPs with 2 experts while the top 75% MLPs with 4 experts, reaching ~7B parameters in total.
 Top-1 gating is used to preserve 3B activated parameters per token.
 The progress would be updated in a biweekly schedule (totally 6 biweeks as estimated) and could be tracked in [Live](#-live).